Covid-19 and Children

 Healthcare providers recommend a COVID-19 vaccine, even if your child has already had COVID-19.
 Let your child's healthcare provider know when your child has received the final dose of the vaccine.
 Make a copy of the vaccination card.

-- The COVID-19 vaccine is given to children and adolescents as a shot in 2 doses.
-The vaccine helps prevent severe COVID-19.
-All children 5 years or older and adolescents should get 2 regular doses and 1 booster dose.
+- A COVID-19 vaccine is given as a shot in the upper arm.
+Vaccination is recommended for all children 6 months or older.
+COVID-19 vaccines are given in 2 or 3 doses as a primary series.
+This depends on the vaccine brand and your child's age.
+A booster dose is recommended for everyone 5 years or older after the primary series is complete.
 A second booster is recommended for immunocompromised adolescents 12 years or older.
-Your child's provider can help you schedule all the doses your child needs.
+A healthcare provider can help you schedule all the doses your child needs.

 - Ask if a COVID-19 vaccine is required before your child can attend school or daycare.
 This may vary by state or other local area.